On The Number Of Topologies On A Finite Set: Main Results

-For $n=3,4$, we have same procedure.
-For $n\geq5$, we do not have unique solution satisfying the inequality.

-\end {theorem} Closed form of $k(n)$ seems to be another open problem.
-Hence, calculation of $k(n)$ for specific $n$ or some better lower and upper bounds can be seen as new problem arising from this article.
+We should note that for $n\geq5$, there is no unique solution satisfying the inequality.
+For example, $k(5)\in \{357593,387623,417653\}.$ The closed form of $k(n)$ seems to be another open problem.
+Hence calculation of $k(n)$ for specific $n$ or some better lower and upper bounds can be seen as new problems arising from this article.